 1985 Song and Dance, an interpretation of Andrew Lloyd Webber's music, opens at the Royale Theatre.
 Bernadette Peters co-stars with Christopher d'Amboise.
 The musical ran in London for several previous years and includes the music of Lloyd Webber's album "Variations" and the songs from a cycle by Webber and Don Black called Tell Me on a Sunday.
 It runs on Broadway for 474 performances.

-1998 Craig Lucas' The Dying Gaul, which recently received high critical praise but a short life at the Vineyard Theatre, returns to that Off-Broadway theatre tonight for a five-week engagement.
+1998 Craig Lucas' The Dying Gaul, which recently received high critical praise but a short life at the Vineyard Theatre, returns to that Off-Broadway theatre for a five-week engagement.
 The drama examines a struggling screenwriter who becomes professionally and emotionally compromised by his relationship to a studio boss and his wife.

-2012 John Cullum, Darren Pettie, Sarah Sokolovic, Amy Ryan and David Schwimmer star in the New York City premiere of Lisa D'Amour's Detroit, opening Off-Broadway at Playwrights Horizons' Mainstage Theater.
+2012 John Cullum, Darren Pettie, Sarah Sokolovic, Amy Ryan, and David Schwimmer star in the New York City premiere of Lisa D'Amour's Detroit, opening Off-Broadway at Playwrights Horizons' Mainstage Theater.
 The play about two couples who bond and then see their lives unravel during a backyard barbecue, was a finalist for the 2011 Pulizer Prize.

 2014 A Broadway revival of A.R.
 Gurney's Love Letters, featuring a rotating company of stars, opens at the Brooks Atkinson Theatre.
-Brian Dennehy and Mia Farrow are the first to appear, with Carol Burnett, Alan Alda and Candice Bergen joining later in the run.
-Although Anjelica Huston, Stacy Keach, Diana Rigg and Martin Sheen are announced to join the production in its later weeks, poor ticket sales force it to close before their planned start dates.
+Brian Dennehy and Mia Farrow are the first to appear, with Carol Burnett, Alan Alda, and Candice Bergen joining later in the run.
+Although Anjelica Huston, Stacy Keach, Diana Rigg, and Martin Sheen are announced to join the production in its later weeks, poor ticket sales force it to close before their planned start dates.